PassbirdCo/MetaKeepCodeSamples/lambda/custom-erc721/README.md

 npx hardhat test
 ```

-## Create your Custom NFT token
+## Create your Custom ERC721 token

-After you have compiled and tested the contracts, open a new terminal window and run the following command in the `lambda/custom-collection/scripts` directory.
+After you have compiled and tested the contracts, open a new terminal window and run the following command in the `lambda/custom-erc721/scripts` directory.

-_Install the `node_modules` if you havent by running the `npm install` command._
+_Install the `node_modules` if you have not by running the `npm install` command._

-The custom NFT contract in the `custom-collection/smart-contracts` directory `MetaKeepCollection.sol` has a additional feature, which allows developers to whitelist users and mint NFTs to them only.
+The custom NFT contract in the `custom-erc721/smart-contracts` directory `MetaKeepCollection.sol` has a additional feature, which allows developers to whitelist users and mint NFTs to them only.

 To deploy the custom NFT contract.
 Run to following command to deploy to NFT using `app/lambda/create` API.